with-labs/popspace/README.md

 ## Setting up the S3 bucket

-The `FileManager` can configure everything for you, just supply a bucket name and call `.configure()`.
+The `FileManager` can configure everything for you, just supply a bucket name and call `.initialize()`.
 It returns a promise which resolves when the setup is complete.

 By default buckets are configured with CORS open to everyone, but uploaded objects do not have public access.